 If you feel that your self-esteem is impacting on your day to day life, then it’s important that you speak to someone that you trust; this might be family and friends, or a teacher, mentor or school counsellor or your GP.
 If you find it difficult to talk about how you are feeling, you could write them a letter or send them a text.
-Support is also available through Childline, Compass BUZZ, Kooth and Recovery College Online.
+Support is also available through Childline, Compass Phoenix, Kooth and Recovery College Online.

 Getting Urgent Help

 If you’ve seriously injured yourself or taken an overdose call 999 or get immediate medical advice from NHS 111.

 If you are in a crisis and feel like you can’t cope, speak to somebody straight away.
 Search below for help or see the Urgent Help page for contact details for the North Yorkshire single point of access Crisis Service.